cs207team3/cs207-FinalProject/README.md

 ### User's Guide:
 There are two ways to use our chemical kinetics library:
-1. Download and install this repository following the instruction in the **Library Installation** section below.
+1. Download and install this repository by following the instructions in the **Library Installation** section below.
-2. Visit our chemkin [webapp](http://chemkin.pythonanywhere.com/) and upload your properly formatted .xml reactions file.
+2. Visit our new [Chemkin Webapp](http://chemkin.pythonanywhere.com/) and upload your properly formatted .xml reactions file.

 For more details about correctly formatting the input file, please refer to the [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml)